valenwave/Luminescence/Pages/Computing/Software/Software.md

 ## Evernote

+One of the best web snippet tools.
+Good for documenting features with lots of screenshots to support the documentation.

 Vs. Markdown

 * I kinda like how I can paste images here and see a thumbail of the image.
 It doesn't overwhelm the document and I can see more if the image if I want to.